 Nicky Bird, artist

 I was thinking about the way your work is remarkable when you see it - but then goes on working inside your head.
 Coleridge claimed that creativity is about making connections - he named the ability to make these connections 'esemplastic power' - and I think that your work is so powerful because it leaves sufficient space for 'the beholder's share' (Riegl) - the creative identity of the beholder is activated by the work.
 I want to go back to it and see it again and again.

-I think the 3D printed shells are an inspired addition - We saw Mona Hatoum's resin grenades in Venice - but they had kind of turned weapons into jewellery.
+I think the 3D printed shells are an inspired addition.
 The plaster inertia of your 3D printed shells and grenades presents them as 'ideal standard forms' - connecting them to cones and cubes and spheres and disrupting the otherworldliness of Plato's idea.

 Lesley Kerman, artist